titan2022/docs/dev/_sources/PreseasonTraining/ControlTheoryBasics/index.md.txt

 ### What Typically Happens

 On the software side, the raw encoder output can (and often is already by your library) be filtered through various methods to separate the desired signal from the noise.
 We will cover some of these methods later.
 But ultimately, it is also important to direct robot output in such a way that accounts for physical aspects without the need to model unpredictable complexity.
 When you create a plan on how to program a rotating arm, the first instinct of us is to recreate a geometric model of the arm from the motor output.
 We are used to drawing diagrams and solving problems through simulations in physics and math classes at IMSA and previously.
 But the real world is too complex for inverse kinematics based on torque equations to be accurate enough.
 Some of these equations weren't even defined for ranges of values appearing in production.
-Although it is important to consider that theoretical models are still very applicable in FRC, but require more consideration regarding their utility.
-Combining those models with control theory methods of reducing impact of noise (such as adding a PID controller as the last step) leads to great results.
+Although theoretical models are still very applicable in FRC, many systems used in FRC are hard to describe using these theoretical models, or have so much potential for error that the theoretical model won't accurately predict how the system will be have in the real world.
+Combining those models with control theory methods for reducing the impact of noise (such as adding a PID controller as the last step) leads to great results.

 ### Design Decisions First